benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-26-announcing-pidgin-v2.0.md

 Assert.Equal("abc1", Identifier.ParseOrThrow("abc1"));
 ```

-* `Identifier` is a `Parser<char, string>`, meaning it's a parsing process which consumes a sequence of `char`s and produces a `string`.
+* `Identifier` is a `Parser<char, string>`, meaning it's a process which consumes a sequence of `char`s and produces a `string`.
-* `Letter` and `LetterOrDigit` are primitive parsers, each of which read a single character from the input string (ensuring that the character is alphabetical or alphanumeric, respectively).
+* `Letter` is a primitive parser which consumes and returns a single character from the input stream, moving it on to the next character.
+(If the character is not a letter, the parser fails and doesn't change the state of the input stream.)
+* `LetterOrDigit` is like `Letter` but for alphanumeric characters.
-* `ManyString` is a combinator method which runs a parser repeatedly and packs the result into a `string` --- so `LetterOrDigit.ManyString()` is a parser which reads a sequence of alphanumeric characters.
+* `ManyString` is a combinator method which runs a parser in a loop until it fails.
+It takes all of the smaller parser's results from the loop and packs them into a `string`.
+So `LetterOrDigit.ManyString()` is a parser which consumes and returns a sequence of alphanumeric characters.
 * `Then` is another combinator which runs two parsers in sequence and applies a function to the result.
 So, reading the parser as a whole, we can see that an `Identifier` consists of a single letter followed by a sequence of letters or digits.

 Parser combinators' power comes from their composability.
 The library comprises a small number of building blocks, which you can put together in rich and varied ways to build a parser which does what you need.
 The library's level of abstraction is a good fit for small-to-medium sized parsing tasks: it's not as high-level as a full-blown parser generator like Antlr, but it's much simpler to integrate.
 Rewriting our hand-written [JQL](https://www.benjamin.pizza/posts/2017-11-13-recursion-without-recursion.html) parser in Pidgin took around four times less code.